island-is/island.is/apps/services/search-indexer/dev-services/README.md

 ### Nice to know

 Dictionaries for icelandic are pulled into the elastic docker container on build under `analyzers/`
 The index template is not imported automagically so you must insert them manually...for now
+There is no unseen functionality here, these dockerfiles are **not used in production**,
+so if you add a plug to this docker file you must make sure it is also added to required deployments